 -

-Tip: Choose your exact seat from a plan.
-A few operators allow you to choose a specific seat from a seat plan, but only if you use their own site to book their own trains.
-Although I personally prefer the booking engine used by tfw.wales, independent split ticketing website trainsplit.com lets you choose an exact seat on most LNER, Avanti West Coast, Cross Country & East Midlands Trains services, all on one site - plus it charges no booking fee, and it checks to see if split tickets could save you money, too.
+Tip: Choose your seat from a seat map.
+A few operators allow you to choose a specific seat from a seat plan, but only if you use their own website to book their own trains.
+Although I personally prefer the booking engine used by tfw.wales, independent split ticketing website trainsplit.com lets you choose your seat on most LNER, Avanti West Coast, Cross Country & East Midlands Trains services, all on one site - plus it charges no booking fee, and it checks to see if split tickets could save you money, too.

-You'll find seating plans for some key British trains on the seat numbering plans page.
+You'll find seating plans for some key British trains on the seat maps page.

 -